 For the festival’s 20th year, they rounded up some old favourites: The Strokes and Flume would return to headline, just like they did in 2016, as would Tyler, The Creator, who just finished up a big festival run here a few months ago.

-But if the headliners are slightly lacking, there’s a lot of good stuff under the hood: King Krule, Yeah Yeah Yeahs, Petit Biscuit, Baker Boy, King Princess, Thelma Plum, JPEGMAFIA, Denzel Curry, Mura Masa, Sampa The Great, IDLES, Tierra Whack, Cry Club — it’s a good year to get along to the smaller stages and find your new favourite act.
+But if the headliners were slightly lacking, there was a lot of good stuff under the hood: King Krule, Yeah Yeah Yeahs, Petit Biscuit, Baker Boy, King Princess, Thelma Plum, JPEGMAFIA, Denzel Curry, Mura Masa, Sampa The Great, IDLES, Tierra Whack, Cry Club, and more.

 #13 — 2018